KillianCvlr/sniffer/README.md

 # Sniffer Project
 A C-coded sniffer using the pcap library for the "Service Réseau" course at Télécom Physique Strasbourg.
-Made by Killian Cavalier Catches network packets thanks to the pcap librairy and analyses them with my personal code or the headers provided by the net/netinet librairies.
+Made by Killian Cavalier.
+Catches network packets thanks to the pcap librairy and analyses them with my personal code or the headers provided by the net/netinet librairies.
 Prints in color with the ansi_color librairy under public domain,